 2. The person then should upgrade their Personal Workspace, as shown in this instruction setting the number of users that you will need.

 ❗ Note that you need to purchase only as many licenses as many contributors you want to have.
-A contributor is someone who can create projects, maps, and personas and also update them, share, export, and do everything that a PRO user can do.
+A contributor is someone who can create projects, maps, and personas and also update them, share, export, and do everything that a paid plan user can do.

 If you have other people who will be either just viewing the project’s progress or participate in sessions and make light edits to maps and personas, you can use direct sharing — you don't need a paid account for them!
 And if you want someone to have view-only access to all projects in your workspace, you can assign them a Viewer role — you won’t be charged for Viewers and can have as many of them as needed.